Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 The steering column shaft is attached to the steering gear shaft through an intermediate shaft with two cardan joints.

-The power steering system includes: a steering gear, a pump, a radiator for cooling the working fluid, a reservoir for the working fluid and connecting pipes of the lines.
+The power steering system includes: a steering gear, a pump, a radiator for cooling the working fluid, a reservoir for working fluid and connecting pipes of the lines.

 The pump is driven by a belt from the accessory drive pulley.

-Possible steering faults and remedies
+Possible steering problems and solutions

 - Cause of malfunction